johnjago/johnjago.com/src/blog/content/bookmarks.md

 ## Essays

-which all meet one criteria: they flipped my perspective on something.
+which all meet one criteria: they flipped my perspective.

 - [Cool URIs don't change](https://www.w3.org/Provider/Style/URI)
 - [Default to tabs instead of spaces for an 'accessible first' environment](https://alexandersandberg.com/tabs-for-accessibility/)